Brcb

 The start address of the LocalTensor must be 32-byte aligned.

 Eight elements are read from src0 in each iteration.
-Therefore, the number of elements in src0 must be greater than or equal to 8 x repeatTime.
+Therefore, the total number of elements in src0 must be no less than repeatTime multiplied by 8.

 repeatTime